Unconventional things to do in Washington DC

 Washington is the only place where sound travels faster than light. – C. V. R. Thompson

 The Ultra preppy Georgetown on the Washington uptown district is the wealthiest neighbourhood from marketplace along M street, the University, Residential neighbourhood and waterfront.
 Georgetown is all about being self-indulgent in some designer retail therapy.
+High street fashion is one of the topmost things to indulge in unconventional things to do in Washington DC.

 The Zero Milestone is supposedly the beginning of all things in DC.
 Bohemian Caverns on the Black Broadway of U street is a jazz club that hosted the greats with the likes of Duke Ellington.
 The portrait monument in Rotunda of Capitol building are marble busts symbolic of woman’s suffrage for its late arrival in US and the undone space is supposedly for the yet to become probable first woman US President.
+While the USA waits for a woman President in the coming breaking the stereotypes, sexism and gender inequality this place has to be included in unconventional things to do in Washington DC.

 Temperance Fountain is neo classical fountain symbolic of the temperance movement oddly placed monument of social ideals of much maligned Teetotalism.
 Treasury Department Cash Vault is where US Government originally kept its treasure.
 Riggs Bank which is also coined as the Bank of Presidents has also got quite the intrigue and history.
+It is a sublime feeling to hold the most important office of the most powerful nation of the world and hence this place definitely plays the ploy in unconventional things to do in Washington DC.

 Tudor place is a federal style mansion on Georgetown Heights is a structure from 1816 by Martha Washington with the views of the Potomac is a National Historic Landmark.
 Arlington House is by one of the descendants of Martha Washington is popular for Arlington National Cemetery.

 Washington National Cathedral houses crypts, marble vaults and Helen Keller’s ashes.
 Gargoyles and grotesques are a treat to the eyes with the likes of Darth Vader and Moon rocks in the stained glass windows.
 Abe Lincoln Church of Christ is a Presbyterian church on New York Ave has been one of the most frequented churches by the US Presidents and is much more beyond its face value.
+It is quite a mystery if Abraham Lincoln was baptized for the remission of sins but he lived and died a member of the church of the Christ and holds the top spot in the unconventional things to do in Washington DC.

 Old Post office Pavilion and Clock Tower on Pennsylvania Avenue NW are a delight to watch.
 Luray Caverns with cathedral sized chambers and towering stone formations features world’s only stalacpipe organ of calcite.
 The Dream Lake, Titania’s Veil and the Double Columns are the main attractions.

 A Capitol River Cruise lets you cruise past the capital with the sights of US Capitol, Watergate, Jefferson Memorial, Lincoln Memorial, Washington Monument, Roosevelt Island and Kennedy Centre.
+These cruises let you discover the most spectacular views of Washington from the Potomac River and so it a must do in the unconventional things to do in Washington DC.

 In the Washington Monument the replica of the same and lightning rod are hidden gems.
 The Potomac Park Flood Levee is a barrier designed to protect the White House.
+This project is a part of risk management plan to ensure downtown Washington DC is protected from Potomac River flooding and is quite an interesting place to watch out for in the unconventional things to do in Washington DC.

 The Smithsonian Aviation Museum is the state of the art facility for Aviation lovers.
 The Model B flight simulator is a dekko.
 The National Building Museum can be quite quirky with frequent exhibits of replicas of made out of Legos and soft blocks for tykes and quite a retreat for architectural lovers on F Street NW to know about unrealized proposals of noteworthy architectural ventures and urban design developments.